 For your contract to be valid, both you and the service provider must sign it.
 Make sure you get a copy of the contract after it is signed.

-Free copies of the Consumer Information Guide to Funerals, Burials, Cremations and Transfer Services are available at cemeteries, crematoriums, funeral establishments and transfer services in Ontario.
+Free copies of A Guide to Death Care in Ontario are available at cemeteries, crematoriums, funeral establishments and transfer services in Ontario.